Feed (Grant novel): Background

-The inspiration to write Feed came from the combination of McGuire's interests in horror movies and virology.
-McGuire wanted a zombie virus that was society-changing but survivable, and spent two years developing the concepts of the virus and its consequences.
-Another aspect McGuire wanted to tackle was the apparent lack of awareness horror fiction characters had of horror fiction canon: in her novel, movies like Dawn of the Dead (1978) are credited with helping the human race survive.
+McGuire was inspired to write Feed by her interests in horror movies and virology.
+She wanted a zombie virus that would be society-changing but survivable, and spent two years developing the concepts of the virus and its consequences.
+Another aspect she wanted to address was that characters in horror fiction typically lack awareness of concepts from other popular works of horror fiction; as such, in Feed, movies like Dawn of the Dead (1978) are credited with helping the human race survive.

 Despite establishing the above-mentioned background, McGuire struggled with the plot until a friend suggested using a presidential campaign as a framing device.
 This allowed McGuire to explore a large cross-section of issues and demonstrate the life-changing result of the zombie apocalypse.

 Reception

+Reviews

 Zack Handlen's review of the novel for The A.V.
-Club describes Feed as "The West Wing by way of George Romero".
+Club describes Feed as "The West Wing by way of George A. Romero".
 He singles out the level of detail in McGuire's worldbuilding for praise, and he observes that although most of the cast are stock characters, this is not a major obstacle in enjoying the book's narrative.

 Writing for Strange Horizons, Jonathan McCalmont praised Feed as a "delight", highlighting its overall structure, well written action and dialogue, and detailed worldbuilding.
 However, McCalmont found it hard to take the book at face value as a political thriller, and chose to interpret it as a merciless satire of contemporary journalism and the issues associated with it.

 The fact that Feed and its characters acknowledge previous zombie fiction is praised by Schlock Mercenary webcartoonist Howard Tayler.

+Awards and honors

 Feed was listed as number 74 in NPR's 2010 "Top 100 Killer Thrillers" poll.
-The novel was nominated for the 2011 Hugo Award for Best Novel, and came second in that category, behind Blackout/All Clear (2010) by Connie Willis.
+Publishers Weekly included it on their list of the best books of 2010.